ArmandoAmador/React-employee-directory-app/README.md

  - **react** - A JavaScript library for building user interfaces
  - **react-router** - A complete routing solution for React.js

-####Comments/Problems encountered

-  - Even though there were some information provided such as font-size, margin, color, etc, there were no indication of how wide the site should be, or if it should be mobile.
-I went ahead and created basic responsive site using a lightweight css framework called ‘skeleton’

-  - In profile edit view pdf specs, there is a field for fullname, this field data should be split into first name and last name, I was able to split it at first, but when adding validation I was not able to validate for just first name.
-I decided to split full name field into first name and last name because not everyone has both and it would be easier to input and add validation

-  - When implementing alt flux, I’m able to edit a profile and update the profile view with new information.
-The problem I’m currently having is updating the profile directory page with new info.

 ####Todo

  - Fix how state is being updated for the employee directory page after editing a profile
  - Update all components to use ES6 syntax
+ - Fix flux(alt) implementation